Ruthstring/Ruthstring/README.md

  <h2 > About me </h2>

-- 🌱 I’ve finished a full-stack Web and App Developer Bootcamp **at WBS Coding School**
+- 🌱 I’ve finished a Full-stack Web and App Development Bootcamp **at WBS Coding School**
 - 🔭 I keep working.
 Learning and exploring.
 - 🤝 I’m currently looking for a job position
 </div>